Known as pecan tassies, these addictive little mouthfuls are crunchy, nutty, gooey, flaky, and easy to pop one after another.

 A bit of a pain to make, these golden cups with their mahogany filling are worth the effort.
 Cook them a day in advance if you can.
 I think they’re better after a day of aging.
 They can be kept for a week at room temp in an airtight container or they can be frozen and kept for a month.

-2) Mix cream cheese, butter, and flour until the flour powder disappears.
-Do not overmix.
+- Mix cream cheese, butter, and flour until the flour powder disappears.
+Do not over mix.

-4) Whisk together the eggs, brown sugar, vanilla, and melted butter and pour into the cups, filling them only about 2/3 of the way.
+- Whisk together the egg, brown sugar, vanilla, and melted butter and pour into the cups, filling them only about 2/3 of the way.
 The filling will expand.